Jadens-arc/jadens-arc.github.io/content/posts/my-journey-so-far.md

 > Me in middle school lmao

 When I was in 6th grade, I got my first taste of programming using an app called Hopscotch.
-It was a simple drag-and-drop code blocks app for iPads (I didn't have a computer at this time).
+It was a simple drag-and-drop code blocks app for iPads (I didn't have a computer at that time).
 I spent so much of my free time making games and random projects.
 By the time I was in 8th grade (13 years old), I decided that programming seemed a lot more fun than Neurology and it was an equally viable career path.
 So, I decided to learn my very real first programming language.

 Apple's Swift was my language of choice.
 Not because I wanted it to be, but because all I had was my iPad, and Swift Playgrounds seemed familiar and novel at the same time.
 I didn't get super deep into the world of iOS development.
-I spent most of my time around this age just getting used to the fundamentals.
+I spent most of my time just getting used to the fundamentals.
 I learned about control flow, variables, conditionals, loops, and functions.

 Before I knew it, I was a freshman in high school.